About Equipment

 Where should I get a bike?

 Our National Interscholastic Cycling Association ensures all student athletes and coaches get deep discounts on bikes from Trek and Specialized; 25%.
-Our NorCal League gets us 30% off Santa Cruz bikes as well.
-Our sponsor shop is Cycle Sports, on Grand Avenue in Oakland.
-Chris Blease is the manager, and he has helped lots of kids with these deals.
+Our NorCal League gets us 15% off Canyon bikes as well.
 Most shops in the Bay Area that sell these brands are familiar with the deal.
 It's a pass-through deal; it is from brand to athlete, the shop simply assembles and transacts with the buyer; they don't lose money on the deal.
-We encourage families to shop our sponsor shop Cycle Sports, as they also provide discounts on merchandise and repair labor.
-My personal favorite bike for new racers is the Santa Cruz Highball, but Chris can talk to you about other models.
-I have to OK these purchases, as Head Coach.
-If Cycle Sports is not your neighborhood shop, so let me know if I can help you find one.

 How much bike maintenance is required?